-In February 2022, Brightstar Training, LLC marked 16 years of educational service for traders.
-Brad Stych founded the company to help day traders who wanted better training than what they found in other online locations.
-Over time, Brightstar has grown to include services for inter-day swing traders and position traders.
+On February 7, 2024, Brightstar Training, LLC marked 18 years of educational service for traders.
+Brad Stych founded the company to help traders who wanted better training than what they found elsewhere.
+Over time, Brightstar has grown to include services for day traders, inter-day swing traders, and long-term position traders.
 In this informative interview, the founder provides details about company activity and direction.

 Q: What is the main thrust of your business?

 I specialize in training nonprofessional traders to become more effective market participants.
 Nonprofessionals use their own money in the markets and are not employed by financial institutions in a trading-related capacity.

 Q: Where do your clients come from?